-The disease itself may also cause depression: As MS attacks the myelin, your nerves may no longer be able to correctly transmit the electrical impulses that affect your mood.
+The disease itself may also cause depression: As MS attacks the myelin sheath around the nerves, those nerves may no longer be able to correctly transmit the electrical impulses that affect your mood.

 Talk therapy may be one-on-one with a licensed professional, or your doctor may suggest meeting in group therapy sessions with other people who also have MS. Learn more about how to manage MS mood swings.

 You may begin having new or worsened MS symptoms because of how stress affects the disease and your body.

 Regular exercise can also help reduce stress.
 Talk with your doctor or physical therapist about ways you can be active without aggravating your symptoms or setting back progress.
 Also check out these 9 exercises for advancing MS.